 State education officials have not responded to comment requests to see if the state would require the district to audit earlier years.
 To fix the problem, the state would simply withhold money from future excess cost disbursements to Darien.

 Auditing firm McGladrey is the district’s normal auditor.
-They haven’t responded to requests for comment.
+Representatives there haven't responded to requests for comment.

 For attorney Feinstein, the audit shows that districts can break special education law with impunity, and hire an auditor to “white-wash” a complicated problem.